hjjg200/go-together/README.md

 func(rs *RailSwitch) OnEnd(at int, t func())
 ```

 OnEnd is used to set trigger for a certain group.
-The trigger is guaranteed to start and complete right after the last operation of the group and prior to the start trigger and the first operation of the next group.
+The trigger is guaranteed to start and complete when a switch happens or the RailSwitch is closed; if it is when a switch happened the trigger is run and completed prior to the start trigger and the first operation of the next group.

 ### <a name="RailSwitch.Close" href="#">func(*RailSwitch) Close</a>